cznic/99c/README.md

             WideEnumValues

-Rest of the input is a list of file names, either C (.c) files or object (.o) files.
+Rest of the input is a list of file names, either C (.c) files or object (.o, .a) files.

 ### Installation